 Tip:

-For regular payouts, monitor FX trends over time and aim to book when rates are favourable — every bit adds up.
+For regular payouts, monitor FX trends over time and aim to book when rates are favorable — every bit adds up.

 The Mistake: